readthedocs/blog/sphinx6-preparations.rst

       are making, which may affect projects looking to upgrade.

-Sphinx 6 is coming
+Sphinx 6 is coming soon and has important breaking changes
 ==================

-Sphinx 6 is not yet released, but it may be released before the arrival of our next newsletter.
+Sphinx 6 is going to be released in the near future.
+It contains a few major breaking changes that users should be aware of, and some smaller new features as well.
 Here are some of our considerations for getting ready for Sphinx 6:

 - Sphinx 6 focuses on reducing the maintenance burden for the future,